 This is especially important to talk about around Easter because many people bring home Easter lilies without considering the danger they present to pets.

 An article published in the Journal of American Animal Hospital Association back in 2011 focused on lily exposure in 57 cats.
-It included statistics on cat owners’ awareness of lily toxicity.
+It included statistics on pet parents’ awareness of lily toxicity.

-The results showed that 73 percent of feline owners had no knowledge of the risks involved with lilies.
-More disturbingly, 27 percent of cat owners were aware of the potential threat but still brought lilies into the home.
+The results showed that 73 percent of cat parents had no knowledge of the risks involved with lilies.
+More disturbingly, 27 percent were aware of the potential threat but still brought them into the home.

 What does this tell us?
-It means that if these numbers are representative of all cat owners, awareness about lily exposure needs to increase.
+It means that, if these numbers are representative of all cat parents, awareness about lily exposure needs to increase.

 What Can Happen When A Cat Eats Lilies?

-While we don’t know the exact reason lilies are so toxic to cats, we do know that early and aggressive therapy is needed to save cats who eat lilies.
+While we don’t know the exact reason lilies are so toxic to cats, we do know that early and aggressive therapy is needed to save cats who eat them.